Ajay-2k3/Ajay-2k3/README.md

 **Diploma in Full Stack Programming — Grade A**

+**Currently strengthening:** `Data Structures & Algorithms` · `System Design` · `AWS Fundamentals` · `Spring Boot`

 ---

-<sub>06 / DIRECTION</sub>
+<sub>07 / DIRECTION</sub>

 # What I'm looking for.

-I'm currently interested in opportunities where I can contribute to real products while continuing to grow deeper in software engineering.
+I'm currently interested in opportunities where I can contribute to real products while continuing to grow deeper in software engineering — and in freelance projects where a business needs a practical, results-focused web system.

 **Open to**

-`Software Engineer`

-`Full-Stack Developer`

-`Backend-Oriented Full-Stack Roles`

-`Graduate / Entry-Level Engineering Roles`
+`Software Engineer` · `Full-Stack Developer` · `Backend-Oriented Full-Stack Roles` · `Graduate / Entry-Level Engineering Roles` · `Freelance Projects`

-`Selected Freelance Projects`

 ---